Scientific Calculator

 - Sine (

-): Calculate trigonometric values. - Hyperbolic Functions (
+sin), Cosine (cos), and Tangent (tan): Calculate trigonometric values. - Hyperbolic Functions (

-): Compute hyperbolic sine, cosine, and tangent. - Deg/Rad Toggle: Switch between degrees (
+sinh,cosh,tanh): Compute hyperbolic sine, cosine, and tangent. - Deg/Rad Toggle: Switch between degrees (

-) for trigonometric calculations using theDeg/Rad
+Deg) and radians (Rad) for trigonometric calculations using theDeg/Radbutton.

 - Sine (